fatihxuzun/OxCM/README.md

 exit
 ```

-Activate the container from 'Docker -> Containers' and initiate the same container:
+Start the container from 'Docker -> Containers' and initiate the same container:

 ```bash
 docker exec -it <container_name> /bin/bash